padrinobook/padrinobook/01-introduction.md

     $ bundle install

-The command `bundle install` will install with [bundler](http://gembundler.com/ "bundler") all the necessary gem dependencies for your project which are declared in your *GemFile*.
+The command `bundle install` will install with [bundler](http://gembundler.com/ "bundler") all the necessary gem dependencies for your project which are declared in your *Gemfile*.

 Let's open the file *app/app.rb* (this is like the root controller) and write in the following: